 The ends certainly justify the means, however, with doctors all but guaranteed a lucrative role at the end of their training.

-Johns Hopkins University in the US, the University of Oxford in England and the Karolinska Institute in Sweden are all among the best medical schools in the world.
+Johns Hopkins, Oxford and the Karolinska Institute are all among the best medical schools in the world.

 Of course, it’s difficult to be sure that you’ve ever chosen the right degree and, just because there are good job prospects and financial stability at the end of it, it doesn’t mean that it’s necessarily the right degree for you.